evnbr/bindery/docs/info.md

 Computer printers predate computer screens.

-### Bindery is not trying to be...
+### What bindery is not

 1. InDesign — Bindery is for people who are interested in creating layouts programmatically.
 It's not a graphical user interface (though you could build one around it).
 2. A PDF generator — Bindery assumes you're printing straight from the browser.
 If you want to adjust a PDF setting, your browser must support it—for example, you must use a page size provided by your browser's print dialog.
-3. [LaTeX](https://www.latex-project.org/) — Bindery is intended to let everyone who knows web standards (or is learning) to design books.
-It takes advantage of all the existing tools and documentation—browsers, text editor, web inspectors, etc. LaTeX is its own layout system and language for technical users.
+3. [LaTeX](https://www.latex-project.org/) — LaTeX is its own layout system and language for technical users.
+Bindery is intended to let everyone who knows web standards (or is learning) to design books.
+It takes advantage of all the existing tools and documentation—browsers, text editors, web inspectors, etc.
+4. [CSS Regions]() - CSS Regions was an ill-fated Adobe-led effort to support magazine-like layouts on the web.
+A polyfill is available [here](https://github.com/FremyCompany/css-regions-polyfill).
+Bindery's pagination code is much more limited— it doesn't interpret your CSS rules, assumes there's only one flow per page, and assumes you're going to print it.

 ### Background